Eligibility Fact Sheet

 - Be a resident of the State of Connecticut and

-Have intellectual disability as defined in Connecticut General Statutes Section 1-1g (see below)
+- Have an intellectual disability as defined in Connecticut General Statutes Section 1-1g (see below)

 Have a medical diagnosis of Prader-Willi Syndrome (PWS), which is a neurobehavioral genetic disorder that must be diagnosed by a physician.

 People who have a diagnosis of autism spectrum disorder but do not have intellectual disability may be eligible for services from our Division of Autism Spectrum Services.
 Please click this link for more information. http://www.ct.gov/dds/cwp/view.asp?a=2730&q=442840

 What does this mean?

-A person has an IQ score of 69 or below as indicated on intelligence/cognitive tests and significant limitations in adaptive functioning, that began during the developmental period from before the age of 18.
+A person has a valid Full Scale IQ score of 69 or below as indicated on intelligence/cognitive tests and significant limitations in adaptive functioning, that began during the developmental period from before the age of 18.

 What tests do I need?

-To show that an individual has intellectual disability, you will need to submit a copy of all intelligence/cognitive tests and tests of adaptive functioning completed prior to the age of 18.
+To show that an individual has an intellectual disability, you will need to submit a copy of all intelligence/cognitive tests and tests of adaptive functioning completed prior to the age of 18.
 Full Scale IQ scores on intelligence/cognitive tests need to be 69 points or lower.
 Significant limitations in intelligence and adaptive skills must be present at the same time and have existed before the individual was 18 years of age.

 Where can I get tested and who can test me?

-You can get tested for intellectual disability at a clinic, hospital, or school (if you are under age 21).
+You can get tested for an intellectual disability at a clinic, hospital, or school (if you are under age 21).
 The evaluator should have a specialty in the age range of the individual and have training, experience, and a competency in diagnosing intellectual disability.
 This might include a psychiatrist, psychologist, neurologist, developmental pediatrician, certified school psychologist or any other appropriately trained professional with expertise in this area.